Last Updated: September 2016

 BUT it doesn’t have to be!

-If you are like me the first time I sold a junk car to junkyards near me, you may not be looking forward to the process.
-But if you handle things right on your end, and the auto junk yards handle things right on theirs it should be a smooth process.
+If you are like me the first time I sold a junk car to salvage yards near me, you may not be looking forward to the process.
+But if you handle things right on your end, and the auto salvage yards handle things right on theirs it should be a smooth process.